 Medical Editor: John P. Cunha, DO, FACOEP

 Luzu (luliconazole) Cream, 1% is an azole antifungal agent used indicated to topically treat interdigital tinea pedis (athlete's foot), tinea cruris (jock itch), and tinea corporis (ringworm of the body) caused by the organisms Trichophyton rubrum and Epidermophyton floccosum.
-Common side effects include skin irritation or infection.
+Common side effects of Luzu Cream include application site reactions such as skin irritation (contact dermatitis) or infection (cellulitis).

 Apply a thin layer of Luzu Cream, 1% to the affected area and approximately 1 inch of the immediate surrounding area(s) once daily for one (1) to two (2) weeks, depending on the organism being treated.
 Luzu may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Luzu Cream should be used only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.